huynhdoo/astro-template/src/content/posts/post-1.md

 ## What's next

 I will finish the Astro tutorial, and then keep adding more posts.
 Watch this space for more to come.

-I will try to find a good Markdown editor!